Emergency room physicians are working on figuring out what is best to offer back pain

 simple imaging 26%, complex imaging 8.2%.
 (3) Today’s imaging guidelines

-don’t support this as they say to hold off
+don’t support this as they recommend holding off

 on imaging for 4-6 weeks of conservative care before imaging.
 (4) Maybe patients